rizamansuri/Day_31_The_Flash_Card_App/README.md

 # The Flash Card App

-This app will help you learn new words in any language, I've used arabic language here.
+This app will help you learn new words in any language.

+I've used arabic language here.
+For your desired language just add a csv file in data folder and its path.

 It will show you a word, and you have some seconds to guess the meaning of that word in english you have to select ✅ or ❌ button.